Bali Travel Guide: Swings, Temples, and Beaches

 Joining a Bali Group Chat

 Joining the Black In Bali (@blackinbali) (BIB) group was among my best decisions.
 This group is a community of travelers who share a love for Bali’s beauty and culture.
 This group chat made my trip even more memorable.
-I was able to join the WhatsApp chat through an Instagram request, made connections and plans, and got the latest tips on navigation all through the small community of the BIB group.

 The Instagram Spots (Honest Reviews)